-Are you looking to pre-calibrate your camera with a calibration target to be as accurate as possible?
+Are you looking to pre-calibrate your camera with calibration targets to be as accurate as possible?
 Our custom calibration targets are printed directly onto a rigid on premium 1/8 inch Dibond, making them the perfect calibration boards to calibrate cameras.

 Direct to substrate printing at 1000 dpi with anti-reflective surface "flood white" authentic matte finish allows for easy detection in your computer vision pipeline because of its optical performance and physical robustness.

 A vision system's overall accuracy relies on all components involved and the total of their errors.
 The level of accuracy can rise with an excellent optical system calibration.
-That is why you need a high-quality calibration target to get the best results when dealing with a vision system.
+That is why you need high-quality calibration targets to get the best results when dealing with a vision system.